 Movie: King Ralph (1991)

-The 1991 comedy King Ralph opens with earliest Universal Studios logo before transitioning to each of three later iterations.
+The 1991 comedy King Ralph opens with earliest incarnation of the Universal Studios logo before transitioning to each of three later iterations.
 This is apparently intended to convey the rich legacy of this studio as it celebrates its 75th anniversary.
 Myself, I thought this was the first joke in the movie, as the following picture will employ largely sitcom-level humor to tell its tale of a Las Vegas performer who becomes the King of England after an incompetent photographer electrocutes the entire royal family.
 Having that setup of the history of Universal logos is kind of like that “Ascent of Man” cartoon if it ended with modern man taking a pie to the face.

 The first scene in the movie proper is that electrocution.
 While conceptually funny, the execution is too cartoony for my tastes, with everybody’s faces covered in soot and hair standing on end.
 There’s even a “SPROING!” cartoon sound effect.
 This is not a promising start.
 I imagine some yokel watching this and going, “Lookit, ma!
 All them childrens done been electromocuted to death!
 HEE HAW HEE HAW HEE HAW!”